-Yes, Damon is a prime example of a responsible and loving father/husband.
+Yes, he is a prime example of a responsible and loving father/husband.
 No sugarcoating.
 He made me realize that it’s truly possible to balance family and work.

 I grew up in a broken family.
 So I didn’t experience the feeling of having a father and mother who are always there.
 Though my parents didn’t make it, that’s okay — parents aren’t perfect individuals.
-As Damon said, “Learn from others and turn their mistakes into your perfections.”
+Damon reminded me, “Learn from others and turn their mistakes into your perfections.”

-Besides these five lessons, Damon also taught me about happiness.
+Besides these five lessons, he also taught me about happiness.